Skip to main content

 Annually, Regional Development Corporations (RDCs) in Vermont compile Regional Project Prioritization lists for their region.
 These lists help to identify high priority projects for NBRC investment.

 Regional Project Prioritization (RPP) lists are developed annually by Regional Development Corporations (RDCs) to identify projects of priority and importance in the region using input from Regional Planning Commissions, municipalities, partners, and communities.
 Input is gathered through wide engagement via newsletters, public meetings, and convenings.
 The State of Vermont hopes that the information provided in the Regional Project Prioritization lists will prove useful when considering federal and state funding sources and community planning processes.
-To see which projects have been identified as priorities by the 12 RDCs, please download the RPP List (Microsoft Excel File).
+To see which projects have been identified as priorities by the 12 RDCs, please download the RPP List (Microsoft Excel File posted 7/25/24).

 The 12 RDCs in Vermont adhere to a fair and neutral Regional Priority Project Process to solicit projects for identification as a Regional Priority Project.
 Projects identified in the Regional Project Prioritization lists may support business retention and expansion, create programs that encourage job creation and workforce development, expand access to high-speed broadband, and implement new or innovative economic development practices.